aws-samples/serverless-coffee/README.md

 2. Delete each stack that starts with `serverlesspresso`.

 ## Next steps

-In 2022, the DA team will be producing a workshop and blog content walking through the services and features used to build Serverlesspresso.

 If you have any questions, please contact the author or raise an issue in the GitHub repo.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.